Sustainability at MUJI

 CDP is a not-for-profit charity that runs the global disclosure system for investors, companies, cities, states and regions to manage their environmental impacts.
 They are widely recognized worldwide as the global standard for environmental disclosure.
 Ryohin Keikaku has been participating since FY2021 and responded to the CDP Climate Change Questionnaire.

-Examples of stakeholder consultation
+Examples of Stakeholder Consultation

 Ryohin Keikaku Group has joint the UN Global Compact, and is referring to to a variety of international principles and declarations, including the UN Guiding Principles on Business and Human Rights.
 In promoting human rights due diligence, we have been referring to "important human rights issues for each industry" in the "Stakeholder Engagement Program" held by Caux Round Table (CRT) as well as the results of our dialogues with experts to identify potential human rights risks.